Skip to main content

 In ChirpStack v4: Device Profiles → Add Device Profile

-Use the recommended STICKER settings from HARDWARIO docs:
+Use the following recommended STICKER settings:

 ParameterValue